Text

 Arabian Humanities: International Journal of Archaeology and Social Sciences in the Arabian Peninsula

-The Face Mask: A desperate measure
+The Face Mask: A Desperate Measure

 2020